Geoff-Madden/Geoff-Madden-Portfolio/README.md

 14. Use your function find_outliers to determine the outliers in the choco_df data, first filtering the dataframe so it contains only ratings from the UK

+ADDITIONAL WORK

+This folder contains data analysis tasks as investigations